 The rest of the process was superb.
 For another $1,500, I’d receive a “complex” book cover design, which just means that my cover would have more than one picture in the design, the eBook conversion, print-on-demand service, and everything else that comes with a professional and thorough book publishing.

 I proofread the manuscript a few more times and found a few final things that needed to be changed.
 The BookBaby staff was quick to make the edits and quite responsive to my inquiries.
-After a few weeks making the last edits and finalizing the cover, it was time to hit go.
-I was ready, but every time a dialog box popped up on my computer screen that said, “Are you sure you’re ready to submit everything?”
-I hesitated.
-I’d look at everything again.
-Yes, for the 480th (or so) time, it was fine.
-I hit go and BookBaby started the distribution process.
+After a few weeks making the last edits and finalizing the cover, it was time to hit go and start the distribution process.

 A few days later, I found the eBook on Amazon and everything that went along with it.
 The description of the book I provided to BookBaby was on Amazon word for word, as was the long description and the author bio, all of which I had written using some best practices I found from various blogs and websites.
 As the eBook was posted, I received another email from BookBaby telling me that my print copies were in the works and that I’d be receiving them soon.
 About a week later, I received a notification from BookBaby and UPS that my two packages containing 50 books were on the way.

 When they arrived, I held a Facebook Live video to show the unveiling and drive interest in my book.
 The books were beautiful, crisp, and clean.
 And there it was: Get After It: Seven Inspirational Stories to Find Your Inner Strength When It Matters Most.